Belarus authorities crack down on Lukashenko protesters | DW | 27.12.2020

-Hundreds of Belarusians spent the last weekend of 2020 taking to the streets in a largely peaceful demonstration, releasing red and white helium-filled balloons.
-More than a dozen people have been detained.
+Hundreds of Belarusians have spent the last weekend of 2020 taking to the streets in a largely peaceful demonstration, releasing red and white helium-filled balloons.
+Authorities have detained more than a dozen people.

-Hundreds of demonstrators marched through the streets of Belarus on Sunday to protest against President Alexander Lukashenko, who has ruled the country for more than a quarter of a century.
+Hundreds of demonstrators marched through the streets of Belarus on Sunday to protest against President Alexander Lukashenko, who has ruled the country for more than a quarter century.

-Local human rights center Viasna said 13 people were detained during the traditional weekend protests — 10 in Minsk and three more in other Belarusian cities.
+Local human rights center Viasna said 13 people had been detained during the traditional weekend protests — 10 in Minsk and three more in other Belarusian cities.

 Belarus media reported that groups of people took part in small rallies scattered throughout the country and that heavy security forces were also present in Minsk.